sedaprotocol/bn254/README.md

 The name `bn254` stands for the number of bits in the prime associated to the base field.
 The bits of security of `bn254` dropped from 128 to around 100 after new algorithms of [Kim-Barbulescu](https://eprint.iacr.org/2015/1027.pdf).

-This curve is also known as `bn128` (or `alt-bn128`) referred to the bits of security.
+This curve is also known as `bn256` or `bn128` (`alt-bn128`) referred to the bits of security.

 _DISCLAIMER_: This is experimental software.
 Be careful!

 ## Usage

 This module uses the [substrate-bn](https://github.com/paritytech/bn) library to perform elliptic curve operations over the appropriate fields.
-It provides the following functionalities on top of the bn256 library:
+It provides the following functionalities:

-* `derive_public_key`: Derive a public key over the bn256 curve given a secret key.
 * `sign`: Sign a message given a secret key.
 * `verify`: Given a public key, a signature and a message it verifies whether the signature is valid.

-* `aggregate_public_keys`: Aggregate a set of public keys into a single aggregated one.
-* `aggregate_signatures`: Aggregate a set of signatures into a single aggregated one.
+Signature and public aggregation can be done directly by using the `+` operator.

 ## Hashing to G1